 This is a quick tour of some of Easy Data Transform's features.
-It should only take a couple of minutes to complete.
+It should only take a few minutes to complete.

 Start Easy Data Transform.
 If the Free Trial window appears, click Continue free trial.
-If the Getting Started window appears, click I have used it before! (or you will just end up back on this page).
+If the Getting Started window appears, click I got this! (or you will just end up back on this page).
 You should now see the main window.